YXL9988/ecom-ui-api-automation/README.md

 ---
 > Disclaimer
 >
-> The target application is a mock/demo site owned by RahulShettyAcademy and used in an Udemy course.
+> The target application is a public demo site provided by RahulShettyAcademy for training and practice purposes.
 >
 > This repository is for educational purposes only and has no affiliation with the site owners.
 >
+> Test scenarios and cases have been customized and extended beyond the original examples.
+>
-> Please use test data only.
-Do not submit real personal or payment information.
+> Please use only test data.
+Do not submit any real personal or payment information.

 ---